skagankose/rag-dataset-cretator/README.md

 1. **Fetches Wikipedia Articles** - Takes any Wikipedia URL and downloads the article content
 2. **Processes Text** - Cleans the content and splits it into manageable chunks
-3. **Generates Questions** - Uses OpenAI's GPT models to create relevant questions for each text chunk
+3. **Generates Questions** - Uses AI models (OpenAI GPT or Google Gemini) to create relevant questions for each text chunk
 4. **Saves Structured Output** - Exports everything as organized Markdown files with metadata

 The result is a complete dataset with questions, source text chunks, and all the metadata needed for machine learning projects.